Damage (Star Trek: Enterprise): Reception

-In 2005, James Gray writing for The Digital Fix was positive about the episode, and noted "the three episode run "Azati Prime" – "Damage" – "The Forgotten" easily as thrilling as anything seen in modern Trek."

-In 2013, PaperBlog.com rated "Damage" the tenth best of all Star Trek: Enterprise episodes.
-It praised the show's contravention of standard Star Trek character rules, noting, "...there is a certain set of expectations as to how Star Trek characters will behave in most scenarios.
+James Gray writing for The Digital Fix was positive about the episode, and noted "the three episode run 'Azati Prime' – 'Damage' – 'The Forgotten' easily as thrilling as anything seen in modern Trek."
+PaperBlog.com rated "Damage" the tenth best of all Star Trek: Enterprise episodes.
+It praised the show's contravention of standard Star Trek character rules, noting, "there is a certain set of expectations as to how Star Trek characters will behave in most scenarios.
 That's why it's so interesting when that doesn't happen."
 The review found Jonathan Archer's self-loathing for committing theft well-written and an important characterization.

-In 2014, The A.V.
+The A.V.
 Club gave this an honorable mention, in their list of recommended Enterprise television episodes.

-In 2016, The Hollywood Reporter ranked "Damage" as the 77th best episode of all Star Trek episodes (up to that time).
+The Hollywood Reporter ranked "Damage" as the 77th best episode of all Star Trek episodes (up to that time).
 They note how this episode shocked audiences by departing from what was expected of a Star Trek captain; Archer's actions were hypocritical to the goal of establishing a good reputation for humans in the universe.

-In 2021, The Digital Fix said this the "darkest" episode of the series, with a focus on character development.

-In 2017, Business Insider listed "Damage" as one of the most underrated episodes of the Star Trek franchise at that time.
+Business Insider listed "Damage" as one of the most underrated episodes of the Star Trek franchise at that time.
 They compare the moral ambiguities to the DS9 episode "In the Pale Moonlight" but unlike Sisko who struggles to justify his actions, Archer is resigned to the fact his mission means he will sometimes have to cross the line.
+The Digital Fix said this was the "darkest" episode of the series, with a focus on character development.